pancsta/asyncmachine-go/docs/manual.md

 ### Inspecting States

-Being able to inspect your machine at any given step is VERY important.
+Being able to inspect our machine at any given step is VERY important.
 These are the basic method which don't require any additional [debugging tools](#debugging).

 **Example** - inspecting active states and their [clocks](#clock-and-context)